portworx/px-dev/README.md

 # PX-Lite alpha

 PX-Lite aggregates the storage capacity of hard drives on your server and it clusters multiple servers for high availability.
 As you develop and deploy your apps in containers, use PX-Lite for elastic storage capacity, managed performance, and high availability.
-For more information, visit our [GitHub](https://github.com/portworx/px-lite)

 ## Installation and Tutorials
 The following guides walk through setting up and using PX-Lite and maintaining storage.
 See the Deployment Requirements for details on the configuration.